mrphys/UCL_ICS_researchProjects/README.md

 ## Overview

 This page documents the process used for the UCL Institute of Cardiovascular Science iBSc and MSc Cardiovascular Science programmes to match students and supervisors for their independent research project modules.

+Both programmes employ an automated system for allocating projects to students at the start of each year.
+In this system, students indicate their preferred choices of projects from a list of all available proposals before being allocated to one of these choices by an automated, unbiased, and anonymous minimisation algorithm designed to ensure the fairest spread of choices across the entire cohort.

 A workflow for the process can be seen below, followed by more detailed instructions and templates for each step of the process.

 ### Workflow